SpartanJ/eepp/docs/articles/cssspecification.md

 ### max-edge-resistance

+On a view pager the max edge resistance allows to scroll outside the edge limits by a percentage of the element width/height (depending on the view pager orientation) and automatically go back to the final position when released.

+* Applicable to: EE::UI::UIViewPager (ViewPager)
+* Value Type: float (normalized between `0` and `1`)
+* Default value: `0`

 ---

 ### max-length

+Sets the maximum length of an input.

+* Applicable to: EE::UI::UITextInput (TextInput)
+* Value type: integer
+* Default value: _No value_

 ---

 ### max-progress

+Sets the maximum number of progress that a loader can have.

+* Applicable to: EE::UI::UILoader (Loader)
+* Value Type: float
+* Default value: `100`

 ---

 ### max-tab-width

+Sets the maximum tab width accepted in a tab widget.

+* Applicable to: EE::UI::UITabWidget (TabWidget)
+* Value Type: length
+* Default value: `300dp`

 ---

 ### max-text-length

+Sets the maximum text length in a tab.

+* Applicable to: EE::UI::UITabWidget (TabWidget)
+* Value Type: integer
+* Default value: `100`

 ---

 ### max-value

+Sets the maximum value that a range element will hold.

+* Applicable to: EE::UI::UISlider (Slider), EE::UI::UIScrollBar (ScrollBar), EE::UI::UISpinBox (SpinBox)
+* Value Type: float
+* Default value: `1` for Slider and ScrollBar.
+Float numeric limits for SpinBox.

 ---

 ### max-visible-items

+Sets the maximum visible items for the list shown by a drop down list or combo box.

+* Applicable to: EE::UI::UIDropDownList (DropDownList)
+* Value Type: integer
+* Default value: `10`

 ---